 15.)
 After mating, female whites develop several eggs which hatch in her womb.
 While growing in her womb, newly-hatched shark pups feed on unfertilized eggs.
 Not exactly brethren love.

 16.)
 The mother gives birth to 2 – 10 pups that measure up to 5 feet long.
-They are born totally self sufficient and mom has no concerns for their upbringing.
-Thanks, mom!
+They are born precocial (totally self sufficient) and mom has no concerns for their upbringing.
+Thanks for nothing, mom!